-Secondary nodes are not supported for cloud form factors of Nexus Dashboard clusters deployed in AWS or Azure.
+- Secondary nodes are not supported for cloud form factors of Nexus Dashboard clusters deployed in AWS or Azure. - Secondary nodes are now qualified for NDFC IPFM fabric types.
+For more information about NDFC IPFM fabrics, see IPFM and Classic IPFM.